minimagick/minimagick/README.md

 ### `Errno::ENOMEM`

-It can happen that, when dealing with very large images, the process runs out of memory, and `Errno::ENOMEM` is raised in your code.
+For clients using Ruby < 2.2, it can happen that, when dealing with very large images, the process runs out of memory, and `Errno::ENOMEM` is raised in your code.
 In that case try installing the [posix-spawn](https://github.com/rtomayko/posix-spawn) gem, and tell MiniMagick to use it when executing shell commands.